Skip to content

 Module containing the constants.

-The constants module procides a set of predefined constants used in the package.
+The constants module provides a set of predefined constants used in the package.
 These include figure size, format, style, and other figure manipulation values.

 CLASS DESCRIPTION